Moscow State School 57: Math classes and new campuses (1968–present)

-In 1968, Nikolay Konstantinov, a leading Russian educator in mathematics, established specialized math classes at the school.
+In 1968, Nikolay Konstantinov, a Russian educator in mathematics, established specialized math classes at the school.
 Konstantinov's teaching methodology still is used in these classes to this day and has been shared with other educational centers.
-The school started gaining prestige due to the quality of education it provided.

-As of 2016, School 57 is a highly selective school with a competitive admission process.
 The high school offers specializations in humanities, biology, and mathematics, as well as a general track.
-In 2008–2013, the school merged with two other schools in different locations of the Khamovniki District of Moscow, in conformity with the recent reforms in educational policy.
+In 2008–2013, the school merged with two other schools in different locations of the Khamovniki District of Moscow, in conformity with recent reforms in educational policy.

 Enrollment

 The school has a total enrollment of over a thousand students, entering first, eighth and ninth grade.

 Admission to elementary school is competitive and based on test results of the students previously enrolled in the school's tuition-based mandatory preschool program.

 In 2015, the admission committee considered over a thousand applicants for 130 positions.
 By maintaining good standing the students can guarantee their further education in the school's general track middle and high school.
-As is the tradition in many Russian schools, incoming students are split into a number of groups of 20–30 which each have their own curricula and teachers.

 School 57 has general track classes along with its specialized programs and holds a separate admission process for specialized classes in mathematics, humanities and biology, a joint project of the school and the Faculty of Bioengineering and Bioinformatics of Moscow State University.
 The admission committee considers a few hundred applicants for 20–25 places in each class.

 School 57 launches two math classes each year, with four- and three-year curriculums, each admitting around 20–25 students who have demonstrated the best problem-solving abilities during the application process.
 The school organizes free preparatory courses that help interested students to develop said abilities.
 A portfolio that includes prizes from math competitions can strengthen an application.